 Funny how the coldest time of the year here in the northern hemisphere is also the season for citrus.
 Those bright, tropical, sunny colours and juicy fruit options that just seem to make the cold a touch more bearable.
 While we most likely love citrus any time of year, it seems that in the grey, colourless time of winter, clementines, grapefruit, and blood oranges are especially welcome.
 And then there’s the joy of Meyer lemons!
 I’ll be working with those little gems later in the week.

 For today, it’s all about the citrus salad.
 Yes, nothing new here.
-Last year I posted a recipe for a braised fennel and blood orange salad which is a warm, velvety way to enjoy fennel- such a lovely contrast in texture and flavour to the brightness of the oranges.
+Last year about this time, I posted a recipe for a braised fennel and blood orange salad which is a warm, velvety way to enjoy fennel- such a lovely contrast in texture and flavour to the brightness of the oranges.
 That salad has greens, toasted pecans and crumbled feta.
 A true meal, if you make enough.
 But today I made a fresh, cold salad.
 This is simple and beyond yummy!

 The blood oranges, the Cara Cara oranges, the Minneolas, even good old navel oranges, with slices of fennel is such a wonderful combination.
 The sweetness of the citrus just seems to make the slight liquorice flavour of the fennel pop.
 Both are totally in season.
 So it won’t be breaking the grocery budget to create this for one, or for a group.
 It makes a lovely breakfast or brunch dish, or even a great salad appetizer for a dinner party.
 Why, drizzle some honey and add some pistachios and this could turn into dessert for those who are avoiding carbs and too much processed sugar!